juansebastianl/VIIRS-Nightlights-Extraction/README.md

 1. `EOG_scrape.py` (no authentication needed), which compiles an up-to-date list of the monthly composites.
 2. `get_token.sh EOG_USERNAME EOG_PASSWORD` (substituting your username and password as the commandline arguments), which generates an OAuth token (valid for 24 hours) to download from the server
-3.  `download_viirs.sh` which will prompt you to download either the full dataset of a sample.
+3.  `download_viirs.sh` which will prompt you to download either the full dataset or a sample.

 Finally, I've included an example of how the rasters can be extracted into a datafile which can be used in the research context using `R`.